Mixed martial arts

-Early history
+History

 Antiquity

-Wrestling and striking where different limbs of the body such as kicks and punches are involved, as an act of human aggression, has probably existed throughout the world throughout the history of mankind in close combat, being the form of more natural aggression a combination of these as can be observed in a more basic way in attacks by mammals closer to man such as the chimpanzee or the gorilla.
-At the competition level, different types of boxing and wrestling have existed throughout humanity, being combined in competitions in numerous cases.

-In Ancient China, combat sport appeared in the form of Leitai, a no-holds-barred mixed combat sport that combined Chinese martial arts, boxing and wrestling.
+In ancient China, combat sport appeared in the form of Leitai, a no-holds-barred mixed combat sport that combined Chinese martial arts, boxing and wrestling.

-In Ancient Greece, there was a sport called pankration, which featured grappling and striking skills similar to those found in modern MMA.
+In ancient Greece, there was a sport called pankration, which featured grappling and striking skills similar to those found in modern MMA.
 Pankration was formed by combining the already established wrestling and boxing traditions and, in Olympic terms, first featured in the 33rd Olympiad in 648 BC.
 All strikes and holds were allowed with the exception of biting and gouging, which were banned.
 The fighters, called pankratiasts, fought until someone could not continue or signaled submission by raising their index finger; there were no rounds.
 According to the historian E. Norman Gardiner, "No branch of athletics was more popular than the pankration."
-There is also evidence of similar mixed combat sports in Ancient Egypt, India and Japan.
+There is also evidence of similar mixed combat sports in ancient Egypt, India and Japan.